 The menu has a line-up of breakfast, lunch and dinner options.
 Fresh juices are made to order with ingredients of your choice.
 Or pick one of The Greenhouse favorites like the Green Juice, made with spinach, carrots, celery, cucumber, ginger, orange and apple, or the Tomato Juice, composed of tomatoes, carrots, celery, cucumber, radish, cilantro and apple.
 Beet, carrot and orange juice is also a popular item.
 Smoothies are available as well and made to order with three ingredients of your choice.
 Ingredients include berries, bananas, spinach, apple, mango, grapefruit, orange, pineapple, peanut butter or chocolate.
 “People can come in and create their own smoothies,” said Bolt, who will eventually be adding a list of people’s smoothie creations to the wall.

 For breakfast options, think bagel sandwiches, yogurt and granola with fresh fruit, or oatmeal with various toppings.
 Lunches include a variety of sandwiches, soups, salads, sides, and more.
-Specials greenhouse deli2range daily, so call ahead or check The Greenhouse Facebook page for daily offerings.
+Specials range daily, so call ahead or check The Greenhouse Facebook page for daily offerings.
 While The Greenhouse will be closing at 6 until the busy summer months return, feel free to stop in The Greenhouse to grab some fresh to-go options to enjoy later for dinner.

 Fresh is the name of the game at The Greenhouse, with every dish made in-house.
 “We don’t do anything in advance.
 Everything is cooked fresh, daily.
 It’s home cooked food, no matter what you get.”
 As a result, Bolt is able to accommodate allergies as well, allowing for custom-made orders.
 It also helps that Bolt knows what goes into each and every dish.
 If a customer has a question about ingredients, she can tell you what’s in a particular dish and whether or not it will affect a particular allergy.
 “I know what’s in each dish, so if you have an allergy, I’m going to know exactly what’s in it,” she said.